 Play by the rules.
 Be open-minded; listen to others.
-Don't take advantage of others.
-Don't blame others.
+Do not take advantage of others.
+Do not blame others.

 CARING

 Be kind.
 Show you care.
 Express gratitude.
 Forgive others.
 Help people in need.

 CITIZENSHIP

 Do your share to make this school and community a better place.
 Cooperate.
 Stay informed.
 Vote.
 Be a good neighbor.
 Obey laws and rules.
 Respect authority.
 Protect the environment.